Portland Building: Reconstruction

 Work on the extensive rebuilding, known by the city as the Portland Building Reconstruction Project, began in fall 2017, with interior demolition work, followed by an official groundbreaking in December.
 The project was expected to take about three years, with completion around the end of 2020.
 The Portlandia statue was covered by a shroud, to protect it from potential damage during the work; the covering was removed in September 2019.
-As of September 2018, the ongoing project remained on-schedule.

-By early 2020, the reconstruction work was sufficiently close to completion that around 1,700 city employees began moving back into the building; the move-in was spread over eleven weekends and was completed in March 2020.
+The statue also underwent preservation work during this period.
+As of September 2018, the ongoing project remained on-schedule.By early 2020, the reconstruction work was sufficiently close to completion that around 1,700 city employees began moving back into the building; the move-in was spread over eleven weekends and was completed in March 2020.
 However, almost immediately afterward, the COVID-19 pandemic effectively reversed the building's return to use, as most staff were instructed to work from home during the pandemic, and a planned March 19, 2020, event to celebrate the building's reopening was canceled.

 Only about 30 employees were working in the building in August 2020, and the city was predicting that most employees in the departments that use the Portland Building would continue working from home until sometime in 2021.
 As of August 2020, renovation work on the interiors of the first floors was continuing but was expected to be finished by the end of the year.
 The work was completed by October 2020.
 The George Floyd and police brutality protests in Portland in 2020 were centered near the building.